Hyena-Senpai/blender_export_psx_mesh_v2/README.md

 ## Planned

-  * Get this working on Blender 3.2/3.3 and update for 3.4 when needed. probably.
+  * Get this working on Blender 3.4 and maybe 3.2/3.3
   * idk clean this up or something, more worried about making it work rn.
+  * merge the helper file and importer file.

   will add more to this in the future.